karlroberts/karlroberts.github.io/source/_posts/2015-06-27-passwordless-ssh-on-synology.markdown

 synology> kill -HUP 16783
 ```

-you should now be able to ssh to synology as rsync with no password
+You should now be able to ssh to synology as rsync with no password

 ```
 ssh rsync@synology